 Generally the law provides that, with certain exceptions, no education records may be released without prior written consent from the student to which they pertain.

-The Family Educational Rights and Privacy Act of 1974 ("FERPA"), as amended, is a federal law regarding the privacy of education records and the obligations of the College, primarily related to the release of education records and access provided to education records.
+The Family Educational Rights and Privacy Act of 1974 ("FERPA"), as amended, is a federal law regarding the privacy of education records and the obligations of the institution, primarily related to the release of education records and access provided to education records.
 The law also mandates that students be provided access to their own education records for purposes of inspection and review.
-The College's policy on the Confidentiality of Education Records may be found at D'Youville College FERPA Policy.
+The institution's policy on the Confidentiality of Education Records may be found at D'Youville FERPA Policy.

 Below are answers to specific instructional situations.

 - the right to have some control over the disclosure of personally identifiable information from your education records;

 - the right to access your own education records;

 - the right to seek amendment of your education records; and

 - the right to file a complaint with the Family Policy Compliance Office regarding alleged FERPA violations.

 Directory information is information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory information may be disclosed, without prior written consent, unless you have chosen to affirmatively opt-out of the disclosure of directory information.